JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/Microcontroller.md

 1. The Arduino Mega 2560 Rev 3 falls under the preferred maximum of $60 at a current price of $48.40 (as of 11-8-22).
 The USB Host Shield component has a price of $20.99 as of the same date.
 2. 4 UART serial hardware ports are present on the board.
 SPI is supported as well with included libraries.
 These enable the Mega to issue instructions and exchange data between other components and subsystems (Communication).
 3. The USB Host Shield enables the use of USB devices such as a Flash drive for external storage and communication.
 The Arduino Mega does not support USB as a standalone component.
 4. There are 54 digital input/output pins (of which 15 are PWM outputs) and 16 analog inputs.
-This meets the needs for at least 18 digital and 16 analog input pins.
+This meets the needs for at least 18 digital (15 for sensors and 3 for USB Host) and 16 analog input pins.
 5. The code is currently of an unknown size, so it is necessary to aim slightly higher in terms of needed processing memory.
 The Arduino Mega has 256 KB of Flash, 8 KB of SRAM, and 4 KB of EEPROM.
 The SRAM and Flash memory are satisfactory for the subsystem’s needs.
 6. Algorithmic measurement of the battery capacity is supported.
 The board will be able to read the voltage levels coming from the battery by taking a reading from a voltage divider located in the power subsystem.
 This reading can then be used as a reference initially and then measured against the incoming voltage from said point continuously.
 Running an algorithm based on the battery’s expected output vs operational output will determine the battery’s capacity.
-7. Arduino is a very popular and respected manufacturing and electronics design company.
-They were established in 2005 and have had a lot of support throughout the years.
-The Ardunio Mega 2560 was realeased in 2010 and has been a staple of the Ardunio product stack fo rthe previous 12 years.
-It is expected for them to continue support for quite some time.
+7. The Arduino Mega 2560 was released in 2010 and has been a staple of the Arduino product stack for the previous 12 years.
+It is expected for them to continue production for quite some time as no announcements of replacements or discontinuations have been made.
+Arduino was established in 2005 and have had much support throughout the years becoming a popular and respected manufacturing and electronics design company.
 8. The Arduino Mega supports C and Python with a generous amount of libraries and code support.